-Scoring Criteria Points Provides a clear utilization plan for the grant award that demonstrates the ability to 25 complete the LCA within the Project period.
-Clearly demonstrates how the Project will complete the LCA and an 20 understanding of embodied carbon concepts.
-Provides a clear and reasonable budget, and budget narrative, for accomplishing 15 the stated goals.
-Demonstrates the applicant's team has the necessary qualifications, experience, 15 education, training, and technical capability to complete a LCA.
-Budget leverages matching funds in support of the LCA work plan.
-10 Likelihood that results of the LCA will impact design decisions.
-10 Project demonstrates how it will advance social equity in the District.
-5 answere tions for applicants: Ensure that the answers to all of the questions below are ed.
-In the column to the right, indicate Yes, No, or NA for not applicable.
-Inclumpleted document with application submission. de 1.
+Sc oring Criteria Points 1.
+Presents a clear, feasible, and flexible plan.
+10 2.
+Demonstrates the applicant's substantial knowledge of, and experience with issues of teaching about water quality and the impacts of stormwater runoff on District water bodies.
+20 3.
+Demonstrates the applicant's substantial knowledge of and experience in implementing soft-skills trainings, educational projects, and virtual activities with youth and young adults, ages 14-24.
+20 4.
+Demonstrates the applicant's success in working with youth ages 14-24, to establish or deepen their connection to the environment.
+20 5.
+Demonstrates that the applicant has the personnel in place to carry out the proposed project.
+10 6.
+Presents an adequate and reasonable numeric budget.
+10 7.
+Presents clear and persuasive justification for the funds being requested.
+10 answere ions for applicants: Ensure that the answers to all of the questions below are ed.
+In the column to the right, indicate Yes, No, or NA for not applicable. this completed document with application submission. • 1.
 Is the cover sheet (appendix 3) completed and signed - and included as part of the application?
 2. Is a Table of Contents included in the application?
 3. Is the applying organization eligible for funding from DOEE according to section 1.6 of the RFA?
 4. Is the proposal formatted in accordance with section 3.1 of the RFA?
 5. Does the proposal include a project description and all of the information required of the scoring rubric outlined in section 7 of the RFA?
 6. Is a numeric budget, and budget narrative justifying each line item, included in the application?
 7. Do the line items in the proposal budget consider the allowable and non-allowable costs in section 3.2 of the RFA?
 8. Does the application package include the first page and signed last page of the DOEE Promises, Certifications, Assertions, and Assurances?
 9. Does the application package include a Certificate of Good Standing that reflects a date within 6 months of the deadline date?
 10. Does the application package include a valid Certificate of Clean Hands?
 11. Does the application package include IRS W-9 Tax Form?
 12. Does the application package include a Tax Exemption Affirmation Letter?
-13. Does the application package include the applicant's current fiscal year budget?
-14. Does the application package include the applicant's most recent audited or unaudited financial statements?
-15. Does the application package include a Separation of Duties Policy as described in section 3.4.g. of the RFA?
-16. Is the applicant registered in the System for Award Management (SAM)?
-17. If applicable, does the application package include letters of support from other entities?
-18. If applicable, does the application include resumes of key personnel mentioned in the proposal?